ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_development_environment.rst

 what tests to run.

 To run tests in a specific file or directory change the ``PYTHON_TEST_FILE`` variable in the Makefile.
-This can also be done from the command line.
+This can also be done from the command line, for example:
+``make PYTHON_TEST_FILE=testing/src/tests/unit/tile python-test`` will run all tests found in the tile directory.

 Since the repository is read-write mounted in the container, it is possible to edit the code from inside the container.
 However this is not